-- It is up to all units to ensure that information regarding emergency and fire alarm procedures is shared with ALL MEMBERS, including followers and children - There is a common understanding within the CFNA that Unit Alarm Posts should be in a similar locations. - In the event of an emergency/fire alarm is sounded: - Units should all assemble at the end of their company streets.
-(Sergeant's Tents) - All personnel and followers go to their respective alarm posts. - Officer of the Day/Designate and their detail will go to command alarm post/bell - Nature of the alarm determined, first responders detailed to source of alarm (Officer of the Day or Staff member with guard) - Several guard or staff members detailed to sweep camp for stragglers and send them to their alarm posts. - Unit commanders at alarm posts, take roll call and once satisfied all are accounted for, go to command alarm post to report in and await further instructions. - Units will be responsible for assigning their own members to find missing persons.
-These persons will be made known to the Officer of the Day and CF Staff rep. - If alarm situation is resolved, all clear sounds, camp returns to normal standing and unit commanders with staff do a quick
+- It is up to all units to ensure that information regarding emergency and fire alarm procedures is shared with ALL MEMBERS, including followers and children - It is recommended that all units provide themselves with an appropriate fire extinguisher in accordance with provincial regulations and or site requirements.
+They should be checked annually and replaced as required. - There is a common understanding within the CFNA that Unit Alarm Posts should be in a similar locations. - In the event of an emergency/fire alarm is sounded: - Units should all assemble at their Serjeant's Tents - All personnel and followers go to their respective alarm posts. - Officer of the Day/Designate and their detail will go to command alarm post/bell - Nature of the alarm determined, first responders detailed to source of alarm (Officer of the Day or Staff member with guard) - Several guard or staff members detailed to sweep camp for stragglers and send them to their alarm posts. - Unit commanders at alarm posts, take roll call and once satisfied all are accounted for, go to command alarm post to report in and await further instructions.

-- debrief.
+- Units will be responsible for assigning their own members to find missing persons.
+These persons will be made known to the Officer of the Day and CF Staff rep. - If alarm situation is resolved, all clear sounds, camp returns to normal standing and unit commanders with staff do a quick debrief.
 The bell should continue to ring until the emergency is resolved.
 The "All Clear" signal will be given verbally. - People in the immediate vicinity should be pulling down tents and pulling stuff away from the fire - Our guard arrives can fire be put out with our extinguishers or do we call 911? - As guard arrives, excess helpers should go to their alarm posts. - The potential problem may be too many helpers that may actually impede the actions of the responders - Units should suggest members storing powder in their tents to keep it in a fire proof container close to the entrance so that it can be removed quickly in case of fire. - All should be encouraged and reminded that, if in doubt, CALL 911. - Alarm Sounds: - The air horn will only be used in cases of a real fire.